-Description: Specifies the number of seconds between retransmissions of OSPF packets.
+Description: This specifies the number of seconds between retransmissions of OSPF packets.
 OSPF uses this value for LSA transmissions and when retransmitting Database Description and Link State Request Packets.

 Usage: Specify a number greater than zero.
 The default is 5.